 Preheat the oven to 400 degrees.
 Line a sheet pan with parchment paper (you'll need 2 sheet pans for smaller scones).
 Set an oven rack on the middle level of the oven.

-Add butter/cream mixture to dry ingredients and stir with rubber spatula until all flour is incorporated and batter pulls away from sides of bowl.
-The batter will be very thick, like a cookie dough.
+Add butter/cream mixture to dry ingredients and stir with a rubber spatula until all flour is incorporated and batter pulls away from sides of the bowl.
+The batter will be very thick, like cookie dough.
 Don’t over mix it, but you do want all the little flour bits to be incorporated.

 Spray a cookie scooper (see notes above) or large spoon with non-stick cooking spray.
 Scoop up scones in mounds onto prepared pan.
 Space the scones at least 2-inches apart to allow for some spreading.